gem/global_exposure_model/README.md

 Note that the `main` branch could contain the work-in-progress of the next version of the model.

 ### How do I download the data for a given version?
-For each version, a related zip file is availabe: release zip file downloads.
+For each version, a related zip file is available in the [release section](https://github.com/gem/global_exposure_model/releases).

 ### Where can I find additional information on the defined building classes?